My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Late nights in Fayetteville/Fort Bragg, from 1978 until I left the army in early 1980, I listened to WQDR out of Raleigh.
 WQDR was our preferred Rock radio station and one of the first Album stations in the nation.
 My car radio was permanently set on 94.7 FM.

-When I rejoined the Army in 1981, I went right back to WQDR.
+When I rejoined the Army in 1981, I returned to WQDR.

 The night DJ, Daniel Brunty, played great music, introduced by his smooth-as-silk voice.
 He turned WQDR's listeners on to Bruce Springsteen.
 Daniel was a self-professed Springsteen Fanatic.
 Many nights, he'd play nothing but The Boss.